 Surrounded by the vast open plains, Boiling Springs State Park near Woodward is a genuine oasis.
 The wooded area with spring-fed streams contrasts starkly with the mostly treeless plains and provides a haven for wildlife.
 You are likely to see deer, wild turkeys and other critters during your visit.
 Hike, camp, fish or enjoy the swimming pool while in the area.
 The park offers RV and tent campsites as well as cozy cabins and two group camp areas.

 Between your outdoor adventures in these northwest Oklahoma state parks, be sure to visit the charming towns in the area.
-Between Great Salt Plains State Park and the Gloss Mountains, you'll find the town of Aline and the Original Sod House Museum.
+Between Salt Plains State Park and the Gloss Mountains, you'll find the town of Aline and the Original Sod House Museum.
 This is the only sod house built by a settler prior to statehood that still stands.
 The museum has literally been built around the 1894 home to preserve the history for all to see.
 It is an interesting opportunity to learn about pioneer life.
-The town of Freedom near Alabaster Caverns State Park has an downtown area that looks like an Old West main street scene.
+The town of Freedom near Alabaster Caverns State Park has a downtown area that looks like an Old West main street scene.
 Near Boiling Springs State Park, Woodward is home to the Plains Indians and Pioneers Museum as well as a thriving downtown area where you can enjoy a tasty meal at Wagg's Bar-B-Q in an eclectic setting that's part former garage, part art gallery.